-Score explanation: Washington State University has several community-facing educational opportunities (see the events page for the CSEJ, as mentioned above; see also the Agriculture and Natural Resources Program Unit) regarding environmental justice spread across the multiple campuses.
+Score explanation: Washington State University has several community-facing educational opportunities (see the events page for the CSEJ, as mentioned above; see also the Agriculture and Natural Resources Program Unit, and the Climate Analogs Academy) regarding environmental justice spread across the multiple campuses.
 However, these programs are neither conducted nor organized through the medical school.
 While these opportunities may exist for the community, the medical school does not largely contribute to their development, so the focus of these courses and programs may not always be based in health and healthcare.
+This is unchanged from last year.

-- 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications? - Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.
+3.3.
+Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

+- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.